NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/rstudio_tips.md

 Check Highlight R function calls.
 Great to be able to see which part of your code is actually a function name.

 Check Use rainbow parentheses.
 Great to be abel to see the matching parentheses especially in long chunks of code and in Shiny.

+Check Show margin and set at 80 characters.
+This will show a vertical line in the code to help you keep readability in mind when writing long lines of code or comments.

+### RStudio Workspace Panes

+The default settings for the Workspace Panes in Rstudio has the code editor on the left side.
+A good improvement on that is to have the editor on the right side of the workspace and the console/terminal on the left.
+The bottom pane on the right side should keep the history tab, where as all the other tabs go in the bottom left pane.
+That way, you can expand the code editing pane to the whole right side of the screen without sacrificing too much functionality.
+You don't need to check the code history tab too much when working, if at all.

+This is also focus your vision to the center of the screen as most typing in the code editing panel will happen in the centre of the sceen.